 You're seeing this message because you're using an older version of Internet Explorer that is unsupported on our website.
 Please use these links to upgrade to a modern web browser that fully supports our website and protects your computer from security risks.

-Activities for Life at Frostburg State University will offer a beginner’s tumbling class for children ages 3 and 4 and a basic tumbling class for children ages 5 to 8 years on Mondays, Oct.
-19 through Nov.
-16, in room 106 of the Cordts Physical Education Center.
+Activities for Life at Frostburg State University will offer two sessions of a beginner’s tumbling class for children ages 3 and 4 and a basic tumbling class for children ages 5 to 8 years in room 106 of the Cordts Physical Education Center.
+Session 1 will take place on Thursdays, Sept.
+15 through Oct.
+20, and session 2 from Oct.
+27 to Dec.
+8 (no class on Nov.
+17 or 24).
 The beginner’s class will be held from 5 to 5:50 p.m. and the basic class will be from 6 to 6:50 p.m.

 Frostburg State University’s much-anticipated Appalachian Festival will return for its 11th year from Thursday, Sept.
 15, to Saturday, Sept.
 17. The free, family-friendly event brings together artists and craftspeople to celebrate all that makes the region unique – its history, culture, music, food and more – with performances, workshops, displays, discussions and activities.